• Insights

 The importance of early procurement understanding

-28 May 2021 Posted by Michiel Twisk Life sciences
+28 May 2021 Posted by Lieven Claeys Life sciences

 The epiphany – when you come up with a new idea for a breakthrough product or service.
 You are excited that your solution may save or improve lives.
 You might transform how we treat patients or how researchers discover new treatments.
 At that early stage, you should start understanding who might have an interest in your solution or is affected by your solution.
 Quickly, you will notice that this goes beyond the doctor, patient and researcher.